malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 without mutation, there can be no evolution, no progress.
 Only a static, dying, decadent society.

+Meanwhile, the neurotics, radicals and reactionaries, want to either destroy the Body Politic to build some new frankenstein society, or retrograde into their Peter Pan Syndrome fantasy of society's childhood.

 # Extremes and Neurosis

 I like this evolutionary metaphor for political persuasion.
 I like it a lot.